The Present Rules take effect from the 1 January 2019 - they are subject to additions and amendments which will be notified to all interested parties.

 0 - not performed

-c) In the Ease of Handling in addition to the marks defined in paragraph b) the judges will be allowed to use multiples of half a mark (e.g. 0.5, 1.5, 2.5, 3.5 etc) in the Dressage and Ease of Handling tests, collective horse and rider marks are awarded to the participants at the end of their test varying between 1 and 10 points.
+c) In addition to the marks defined in paragraph b) the judges will be allowed to use multiples of half a mark (e.g. 0.5, 1.5, 2.5, 3.5 etc) in the Dressage and Ease of Handling tests, collective horse and rider marks are awarded to the participants at the end of their test varying between 1 and 10 points.
 The collective marks have a co-efficient of either one or two in the Dressage test and a co-efficient of one in the Ease of Handling test.
 In the Ease of Handling test there is a mark in which the rider executes the overall course i.e. the course he executes between the obstacles, this mark varies between 1 and 10 and has a co-efficient of two.

 d) The judges classify the horse by the following criteria - amplitude and regularity of the paces, ease of the transitions, execution of flying changes, submission to the aids, nature of approach to demands of the course, position of the outline when performing the different obstacles.